MFA student, Rosely Conz in 'The Current'

 - To prepare and empower students to fulfill their chosen career paths, both in their graduate studies and in the professional world.

 - To investigate traditional and innovative approaches to movement invention, choreography, and performance.

-- To deepen somatic awareness and increase fluency in dance technique, including Ballet, Improvisation, Jazz, Modern, Hip Hop and West African.
+- To deepen somatic awareness and increase fluency in dance technique, including ballet, improvisation, jazz, Hip-hop, Transnational Fusion, modern, African dance and others.

 - To actively engage in dance research, with particular attention to discovering relationships between scholarship and creative work.